seapath/svtrace-ansible/README.md

   publisher machine to the NIC of the subscriber (T3) or of the hypervisor machine (T1).
-- Hypervisor latency: Time elapsed between the reception of an SV on the NIC of the hypervisor machine (T1) to the end of the proceed of it (T2).
+- Hypervisor latency: Time elapsed between the reception of an SV on the NIC of the hypervisor machine (T1) to the end of the processing of it (T2).
 This latency is computed only in the context of a virtualized subscriber.
-- Transit latency: Time elapsed between the end of the proceed of an SV on the on the hypervisor machine (T2) to the reception of the SV on the NIC of the subscriber machine (T3).
+- Transit latency: Time elapsed between the end of the processing of an SV on the hypervisor machine (T2) to the reception of the SV on the NIC of the subscriber machine (T3).
 This latency is computed only in the context of a virtualized subscriber.
-- subscriber latency: Time elapsed between the reception of an SV on the NIC of the subscriber (T3) machine to the end of the proceed of it (T4).
+- Subscriber latency: Time elapsed between the reception of an SV on the NIC of the subscriber (T3) machine to the end of the processing of it (T4).

-At the end of each test, are generated various graph and a test report in `tests_results` directory.
+At the end of each test, are generated various graphs and a test report in `tests_results` directory.

 This project is essential for ensuring that the Seapath platform meets